 Certificate in Sustainable Urban and Regional Planning

 The certification program in Sustainable Urban and Regional Planning is housed within the department of Geography and Sustainable Planning (www.gvsu.edu/geography).
-Students learn how urban and regional development and planning impact environment and society.
-This applied program offers tools and strategies to professional interested in smart urban development, land-use planning, transportation, green architecture and design, and geographic applications in planning and urban development.
+This applied program offers practical tools and strategies to students interested in smart urban development, land-use planning, transportation, green architecture and design, and applications of geographic techniques in planning and urban development.
+Open for all majors.

 The certificate in sustainable urban and regional planning gives students additional expertise and opportunities for applying geographic understandings and skills in the wider community.

 - Gain an understanding of planning terms and concepts, which equips them to enter conversation about local planning and zoning, and qualifies them for internship and jobs.

 - Build a strong foundation in the history and theory of planning and a depth of understanding that informs their analyses of local issues.